Influencer reports persecution with AirTag in the US

 While at the Los Angeles airport, the influencer Montana Brown (“Love Island”) had a rather unpleasant surprise: a notification on his iPhone informing him that there was a AirTag around.
 She then rummaged in her purse, found the tracker and flushed it down the toilet.

 When identifying an AirTag that does not belong to the user, notifications are sent precisely to prevent someone from being tracked by default.
-This was one of the features implemented by Apple after cases of abuse with its tracker.
+This was one of the features implemented by Apple following cases of abuse with its tracker.

-According to the BBC, it was only when telling friends about the situation that she realized the seriousness of what had happened.
+According to the BBC, it was only when telling friends regarding the situation that she realized the seriousness of what had happened.
 Brown then published what happened on his social networks, so that several other people reported similar stories – showing how common this type of pursuit with the AirTag is, which surprised the actress.

 I was very surprised, I had never heard of this happening to people.
 And this is obviously a method that some people are using to track others and maybe even women who are traveling alone.
 It was like the penny had dropped.
 I was just so grateful to have found out [o AirTag na bolsa] and managed to get rid of it.